-The WEMP includes a large number of mitigations implemented on a hierarchy of intensity (action) levels and spatial and temporal scales to protect wildlife and wildlife habitat.
+The environmental design features and mitigation policies, practices, and procedures that Dominion Diamond will implement to avoid and minimize (limit) effects to wildlife abundance and distribution are collectively referred to as mitigation.
+The WEMP includes a large number of mitigations implemented on a hierarchy of intensity (action) levels and spatial and temporal scales to protect wildlife and wildlife habitat (Appendix D).
 Standard mitigation hierarchy includes the following classifications (IFC 2012; BBOP 2015):

-- Avoid: measures taken to completely avoid creating impacts from the outset, such as careful spatial or temporal placement of elements of infrastructure and engineered designs of facilities (e.g., waste rock storage areas). - Minimize: measures taken to reduce the duration, intensity and/or extent of impacts that cannot be avoided. - Reclaim: measures taken to rehabilitate degraded ecosystems or restore ecological function following exposure to impacts that cannot be completely avoided and/or minimized.
+- Avoid: actions taken to completely avoid creating impacts from the outset, such as careful spatial or temporal placement of elements of infrastructure and engineered designs of facilities (e.g., waste rock storage areas). - Minimize: actions taken to reduce the duration, intensity and/or extent of impacts that cannot be avoided. - Reclaim: actions taken to rehabilitate degraded ecosystems or restore ecological function following exposure to impacts that cannot be completely avoided and/or minimized. - Offset: measures taken to compensate for any residual significant, adverse impacts that cannot be avoided, minimized and / or rehabilitated or restored.
+Offsets are achieved once compensation is sufficient that the outcome is no net loss or a net gain for the feature (e.g., valued component) for which compensation was developed.
+Offsets can take the form of positive management interventions, such as restoration of degraded habitat, arrested degradation or averted risk, and protecting areas where there is imminent or projected loss.